luigifab/human-theme/README.md

 This theme works with: **GTK 2.24** *(with murrine)*, **GTK 3.24**, and **GTK 4.12**.

-It is mainly intended for Mate and Xfce desktop environments.
+It is mainly intended for MATE and Xfce desktop environments.

 ## Screenshots